Ted Baillieu: Personal life

+Ted Baillieu is married to Robyn and they have three children.
+One of his children, Rob Baillieu, was elected to the Boroondara City Council in 2024 as councillor for Riversdale Ward; he had previously run for election to the Boroondara City Council in 2020 and served as volunteer campaign manager for Monique Ryan in the 2022 Australian federal election.
+Baillieu is a teetotaler.

-Ted Baillieu is married to Robyn and they have three children: Martha, Eleanor and Robert.
-He is a supporter of the Geelong Football Club, where he is a joint convener of We Are Geelong Supporters (WAGS).
-Baillieu is a regular Sunday morning swimmer with the Brighton Icebergs including former Mayor of Brighton John Locco.
-He regularly enters the Pier to Pub swim organised by the Lorne Surf Life Saving Club, and in 1989 he Co-founded and has swum in all the Portsea Surf Life Saving Club's Pier to Perignon event, over the 4.5 km course from Sorrento Pier to Portsea Pier.
-He also plays golf and basketball.
+Baillieu is a supporter of the Geelong Football Club, where he is a joint convener of We Are Geelong Supporters.
+Baillieu is a regular Sunday morning swimmer with the Brighton Icebergs.
+He regularly enters the Pier to Pub swim organised by the Lorne Surf Life Saving Club, and in 1989 he co-founded and has swum in all the Portsea Surf Life Saving Club's Pier to Perignon events, over the 4.5 km course from Sorrento Pier to Portsea Pier.

 In December 2010, Baillieu underwent surgery at the Epworth Hospital to remove a kidney stone.

 He is a Fellow of the Australian Institute of Architects, and a member of the Geelong Football Club, the Melbourne Cricket Club, the Melbourne Rugby Union Football Club, the Melbourne Savage Club, the Melbourne Victory FC, the Rotary Club of Glenferrie, the Royal Melbourne Golf Club, the Sorrento Golf Club, the Hawthorn Rowing Club and Epilepsy Foundation of Victoria (as a member of the Patrons Council).